 Before we even got to Belgium we needed to find a place to stay.
 Since we knew very little about the area, we had no idea if any of the hotels were any good – and how would we begin to sort through them?
 It’s not like in North America where you have your chosen ‘brand’ of hotel chain and just go from there.
-Over the past couple of years everyone that travels has been talking about Airbnb and since we’re in the travel industry, of course we’ve been hearing about it pretty-much from the get-go.
+Over the past couple of years everyone that travels has been talking about Airbnb and since we’re in the travel industry, of course we’ve been hearing about it pretty much from the get-go.
 With few options on offer for the area we needed to stay, we decided it was time to give it a shot.
-(Coming soon – our tales and experience with Airbnb in our article: Is Airbnb Real Or Is It All Just Hype?).
 At this point let’s just say it worked out better than expected.
 We ended up staying at two different Airbnb accommodations in Belgium – one was just 12 minutes from the race track and the other right in the middle of Dinant.
 [If you’re interested in trying Airbnb for the first time use this link (www.airbnb.ca/c/gails610) and get a $40 CDN travel credit off your first booking! (you’ll get credited in whatever currency you use)

 Our initial destination – and reason for going to Belgium in the first place – was the Circuit of Spa-Francorchamps and the surrounding area to attend the penultimate race on the 2016 ELMS (European LeMans Series) racing schedule.
 BTW if you are a race fan and haven’t watched the ELMS, you really are missing out on some terrific racing – nothing close to the SnoreFest aka: Formula 1.
 Racing is covered live, without adverts on YouTube.
 BTW2 – Entry to the race is free entry for all spectators!!